-Staff had reviewed these arrangements and whilst both complaints and compliments had been received, there had been significant decrease in reports of speeding cyclists in these areas.
+Staff have reviewed these arrangements and whilst both complaints and compliments have been received, there has been significant decrease in reports of speeding cyclists in these areas.

-As a result of feedback, two further locations had been identified where the installation of similar speed calming measures would improve safety further.
-Photographs of the proposed locations were circulated.
+As a result of feedback, two further locations have been identified where the installation of similar speed calming measures would improve safety further.
+Photographs of the proposed locations are enclosed.

-Proposed by Alderman Girvan Seconded by Councillor Blair and agreed that approval be given to install two further barriers at the specified locations.
+RECOMMENDATION: that approval be given to install two further barriers at the specified locations.